Freely-Given-org/OpenBibleData/README.md

 # Open Bible Data

 Code and datasets for the OpenBibleData project

-This consists of two main components:
+This consists of three main components:

-1. The data set
+1. Some public domain or open-licenced Bible source files copied from other sites
-2. Code for an api to be served by Django
+2. Python code to generate a static website from the various Bible file sets